Execute Sample Model#

 --forceInOutDdr

-Specify which DDR memories are used to allocate input and output buffers by passing an ordered column-separated list of IDs.
+Specify which DDR memories will be used to allocate input and output buffers by passing an ordered column-seperated list of IDs.

 --forceInDdr

-Specify which DDR memories are used to allocate input buffers by passing an ordered column-separated list of IDs.
+Specify which DDR memories will be used to allocate input buffers by passing an ordered column-seperated list of IDs.

 --forceOutDdr

-Specify which DDR memories are used to allocate output buffers by passing an ordered column-separated list of IDs.
+Specify which DDR memories will be used to allocate output buffers by passing an ordered column-seperated list of IDs.

 6.2.2.
 Run the application for the ResNet50 model (The prebuilt snapshot is available under /run/media/mmcblk0p1/):